privacytrustlab/ml_privacy_meter/README.md

 A tutorial to run the attack on CIFAR-100 Alexnet model can be found [here](tutorials/README.md).

-### Available optimizers:

-1. AdaDelta
-2. AdaGrad
-3. Adam
-4. Vanilla SGD
-5. SGD with Momentum
-6. RMSProp

-## Visualization
+# Report and Visualization of the Results

-The attack models can also be visualized in Tensorboard's dashboard.
+The attack models can be visualized in Tensorboard's dashboard.
 The user can view the privacy risk of the model, ROC of membership inference attack, compare privacy risk between datapoints from different classes.
 To create the visualizations, the user needs to call
 ```
 attackobj.test_attack()